MKaluza1983/trade-journal/README.md

 ## Frontend
 - View is not responsive
 - Ugly error handling -> alert
+- Browser console:
+-- Invalid DOM property `novalidate`.
+Did you mean `noValidate`?
+-- Warning: A future version of React will block javascript: URLs as a security precaution.
+Use event handlers inste ad if you can.
+If you need to generate unsafe HTML try using dangerouslySetInnerHTML instead.
+React was passed "javascript:void(0);".
 - Validation is still not perfect (ok - green / error - red fields not working with bootstrap)
 - Add buy / sell trade
 -- Enter key starts the buy process